Table of Contents

 The push towards using skills (vs. job families or functions) as the basis for classifying jobs and determining their market value is gaining momentum and increased attention from decision-makers.
 Given that the World Economic Forum estimates that more than one billion workers will need to be reskilled, with 39% of their workers’ core skills needing to change, a finer assessment of which skills require updating is crucial.
 Deloitte found that 93% of organizations report that moving from a (whole) job-centric structure to a skills-based model is critical for their success.

-While only 20% of those organizations report being prepared to transform, skills-based organizations generate significant successes.
+While only 20% of organizations report being prepared to transform, skills-based organizations achieve significant success.
 They are 107% more likely to deploy talent effectively, 98% more likely to have a reputation as talent developers, and 97% more likely to retain their highest-performing employees.

 The benefits of job architecture upgrades are substantial and include:

-• Enables more specific and targeted capability matching.
+- Enables more specific and targeted capability matching.
 When a job description focuses on the skills and their application required, a more effective and accurate assessment of candidates' and employees' relevance to a set of job requirements can be made.
 Consider the general requirement of the B.S. degree.
-Using that makes a series of overly broad and generalized assumptions about an individual's resulting capabilities.
+Using those results in a series of overly broad and generalized assumptions about an individual's capabilities.
 And many of those might not even be relevant or differentiating for a top job candidate or performer.

-• Enhances pay equity.
+- Enhances pay equity.
 Focusing on skills, associated proficiency levels, and experiences creates more refined and equitable support for pay decisions, as the relative organizational value equivalencies can be better determined.
 This is particularly important in a world where increasing numbers of young people bypass college due to the costs of attendance, borrowing, and uncertainty about how much an education prepares one for work.
-This has the potential to support better the hiring and retention of historically underpaid portions of the labor force, which are increasingly critical as population shifts continue to occur.
+This has the potential to support the hiring and retention of historically underpaid segments of the labor force, which are increasingly critical as population shifts continue.

 Elements of a skills-based job architecture

-Skills-based job architecture upgrades require up-front planning and establishing foundational elements in the organization's technology infrastructure and HR platforms.
+Skills-based job architecture upgrades require up-front planning and the establishment of foundational elements in the organization's technology infrastructure and HR platforms.
 These start with the definition of all the skills that are (and will be) applied in performing the work in each function and position, a mapping of skills to each role, and the development of tools, methods, and repositories for collecting and storing the relevant data.
-These lead to the creation of updated job descriptions, evaluation, and (financial) valuation strategies that are then applied to the updating of the job architecture, titles, and pay structures.
+These lead to the creation of updated job descriptions, evaluations, and (financial) valuation strategies that are then applied to the updating of the job architecture, titles, and pay structures.
 Elements to be created include:

-The initial step involves defining the range of skills that exist and are to be applied to the performance of tasks across the enterprise.
+The initial step is to define the range of skills that exist and are to be applied to task performance across the enterprise.
 A skills library is an organized catalog of all skills that can be exercised across job functions and role levels and, as such, is intentionally exhaustive.
 It can be generated by:

-1. Reviewing all job descriptions and extracting each unique skill as described.
-This arduous and time-consuming task can miss the skills applied to some jobs due to insufficiently detailed job descriptions and a lack of awareness of evolving or future skills requirements.
+- Reviewing all job descriptions and extracting each unique skill as described.
+This arduous and time-consuming task can miss skills needed for some jobs due to insufficiently detailed job descriptions and a lack of awareness of evolving or future skill requirements.

 A skills taxonomy is a hierarchical framework that categorizes and organizes skills into groups and subgroups based on their relationships and similarities.
-This brings greater clarity to the library, as the grouping makes its application for hiring at different levels of capability, defining advancement requirements, and producing guidance for development pathways easier.
+This brings greater clarity to the library, as the grouping makes it easier to apply for hiring at different capability levels, define advancement requirements, and produce guidance for development pathways.
 This is often created after skills are mapped to each job, as relationships between skills become clearer.

 This involves identifying the skills associated with job performance for each role.
-It can be conducted by the compensation team in conjunction with line managers via group working sessions or surveys.
+It can be conducted by the compensation team in conjunction with line managers via group work sessions or surveys.
 It can also be initiated using AI, APIs, or skills intelligence software (see below).
-However this is developed, remember that the automated methods always require expert validation and judgment before finalizing.
-The key is to keep the reviewers’ minds open to previously unseen trends and future skills needs for accurate and timely inclusion of all potential skills that can be applied to the work of each role.
+However, when this is developed, remember that the automated methods always require expert validation and judgment before finalizing.
+The key is to keep reviewers’ minds open to previously unseen trends and future skill needs, ensuring the accurate and timely inclusion of all potential skills that can be applied to each role's work.

 The skills should be articulated and documented with descriptions of measurable or observable behaviors (e.g., “Ability to conduct a performance improvement discussion with empathy, constructive approach, respectful language, and specified plans and timelines for meeting job requirements.”).